Home > Design > Barrel

 Always pair your barrel length with the longest reliable gas system to improve performance.

-Yes.
-Twist rate determines how fast a bullet spins and stabilizes.
+Yes — twist rate determines how fast a bullet spins and stabilizes.
 Depending on bullet weight, bullet shape, and muzzle velocity, the ideal twist rate will vary by load.
+As an overgeneralized rule of thumb (use with caution):

 • 1:7 twist – Best for heavier bullets (62–77 gr), common in military rifles.